nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 CNOTE Chrome ToT currently only implements the "MI" header field.

 CNOTE Chrome ToT currently only implements RSA 2048 bit public key verification and requires certUrl to be present.

+CNOTE2 Chrome ToT currently still expect `message` to include 64 zeros, but will be updated soon.

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
 Similarly, if